-5.The application for adjournment by the Plaintiffs’ counsel was rejected for four reasons all of which are on record.His application for stay of proceedings was also rejected for reasons which are also on record.
+5.The application for adjournment by the plaintiffs’ counsel was rejected for four reasons all of which are on record.His application for stay of proceedings was also rejected for reasons which are also on record.
 He then applied to withdraw from the case.
-Owing to the apparent bad mood on the part of the Plaintiffs’ counsel, I found it prudent to adjourn the case to the next date it was scheduled for hearing which was 5th May, 2022.
+Owing to the apparent bad mood on the part of the plaintiffs’ counsel, I found it prudent to adjourn the case to the next date it was scheduled for hearing which was May 5, 2022.

-6.On 5/5/2022, the Plaintiffs’ counsel filed the notice of motion dated 4/5/2022 which has the main prayer that I recuse myself from further hearing this case.The grounds for seeking the said order can be summarized as follows.a.The court exhibited patent bias in the manner of its address and conduct which has created a hue of a compromised court.b.The circumstances and conduct of the court has given rise to a reasonable apprehension, in the mind of the Plaintiffs that the judge will not apply his mind to the case impartially and as a consequence, justice will most certainly not be served.c.The Honourable Court on numerous occasions not only unjustifiably interjected submission being made by counsel for the Plaintiffs in favour of its application for adjournment but also invariably censured counsel in a show of bias in favour of the Defendants.d.The Plaintiff does not have any confidence that the trial court, following the said proceedings, will be in a position to either give the Plaintiffs a fair trial or render a just and impartial judgment in this matter.e.The apprehension of bias is a reasonable one as would be held by a reasonable and right-minded person, applying themselves to the question as to whether the judge did or did not apply his mind to the case impartially.f.Accordingly, if the judge continues to preside over this matter, it is highly unlikely that justice will be seen to be done much to the infinite prejudice of the Plaintiff.g.It is therefore in the interests of justice that the orders sought in the application herein be granted.In addition to the above grounds, the application is also supported by a 36 paragraph affidavit sworn by the first Plaintiff which has one annexure and a 7 paragraph supplementary affidavit which has one annexure.In a nutshell, the deposition by the first Plaintiff accuses me of bias, jumping to defensive and highly subjective conclusions, being openly hostile to the Plaintiffs’ advocate, failing to make any remark on the oral application for recusal, failing to record proceedings made by the Plaintiffs’ counsel, having an insular approach to the matter, blaming the Plaintiff for the delay in concluding the matter, accepting wholesale the contrived submissions by the third Defendant’s counsel, disproportionately allowing the Defendants’ counsel ample and interrupted opportunity to present their arguments and interrupting the Plaintiffs’ counsel and making an incomplete record of what transpired on April 28, 2022.
+6.On May 5, 2022, the plaintiffs’ counsel filed the notice of motion dated May 4, 2022 which has the main prayer that I recuse myself from further hearing this case.The grounds for seeking the said order can be summarized as follows.a.The court exhibited patent bias in the manner of its address and conduct which has created a hue of a compromised court.b.The circumstances and conduct of the court has given rise to a reasonable apprehension, in the mind of the plaintiffs that the judge will not apply his mind to the case impartially and as a consequence, justice will most certainly not be served.c.The honourable court on numerous occasions not only unjustifiably interjected submission being made by counsel for the plaintiffs in favour of its application for adjournment but also invariably censured counsel in a show of bias in favour of the defendants.d.The plaintiff does not have any confidence that the trial court, following the said proceedings, will be in a position to either give the plaintiffs a fair trial or render a just and impartial judgment in this matter.e.The apprehension of bias is a reasonable one as would be held by a reasonable and right-minded person, applying themselves to the question as to whether the judge did or did not apply his mind to the case impartially.f.Accordingly, if the judge continues to preside over this matter, it is highly unlikely that justice will be seen to be done much to the infinite prejudice of the plaintiff.g.It is therefore in the interests of justice that the orders sought in the application herein be granted.In addition to the above grounds, the application is also supported by a 36 paragraph affidavit sworn by the first plaintiff which has one annexure and a 7 paragraph supplementary affidavit which has one annexure.In a nutshell, the deposition by the first plaintiff accuses me of bias, jumping to defensive and highly subjective conclusions, being openly hostile to the plaintiffs’ advocate, failing to make any remark on the oral application for recusal, failing to record proceedings made by the plaintiffs’ counsel, having an insular approach to the matter, blaming the plaintiff for the delay in concluding the matter, accepting wholesale the contrived submissions by the third defendant’s counsel, disproportionately allowing the defendants’ counsel ample and interrupted opportunity to present their arguments and interrupting the plaintiffs’ counsel and making an incomplete record of what transpired on April 28, 2022.

-8.The 3rd Defendant has also filed a 73 paragraph affidavit dated 16th May, 2022.
+8.The 3rd defendant has also filed a 73 paragraph affidavit dated May 16, 2022.
 In summary he says that the application is brought in bad faith, bad in law and abuse of the court process.
-He adds the following.The Applicant has deliberately exhibited her own version of proceedings of the day in order to mislead and achieve her objective of delaying the presentation of the case for the Defendants, that the issue of bias has abruptly come up when it is the Defendants’ time to testify, that the petition to the judicial service commission annexed to the affidavit of the Plaintiff is a delaying tactic as it intends to put pressure on the presiding judge to recuse himself so that this 12 year old case is not concluded, that a judge cannot be directed on how to conduct a case as this is contrary to judicial independence as set out in Articles 159 and 160 of the Constitution, that the proceedings of 28th April, 2022 were cordial despite the attempts by the Plaintiffs’ counsel to needlessly antagonize the court by making frivolous long winded and irrelevant submissions that had no bearing whatsoever on the matter at hand, and that the court was fairly accommodative of the Plaintiffs’ counsel on 15th November, 2021 and again on April 28, 2022 by allowing all their applications except the one for adjournment.
+He adds the following.The applicant has deliberately exhibited her own version of proceedings of the day in order to mislead and achieve her objective of delaying the presentation of the case for the defendants, that the issue of bias has abruptly come up when it is the defendants’ time to testify, that the petition to the judicial service commission annexed to the affidavit of the plaintiff is a delaying tactic as it intends to put pressure on the presiding judge to recuse himself so that this 12 year old case is not concluded, that a judge cannot be directed on how to conduct a case as this is contrary to judicial independence as set out in articles 159 and 160 of the Constitution, that the proceedings of April 28, 2022 were cordial despite the attempts by the plaintiffs’ counsel to needlessly antagonize the court by making frivolous long winded and irrelevant submissions that had no bearing whatsoever on the matter at hand, and that the court was fairly accommodative of the plaintiffs’ counsel on November 15, 2021 and again on April 28, 2022 by allowing all their applications except the one for adjournment.

 11.I have carefully considered the entire notice of motion together with the grounds, the supporting affidavits, the replying affidavit, the grounds of opposition, the submissions and the case law cited therein and I make the following findings.

 13.Secondly, in my case, the only circumstance complained of is that of actual bias or prejudice.
-This falls under Paragraph 20 (I) (d) of the Code of Conduct and Ethics dated 20th March, 2018.None of the other seven circumstances has been raised in this application.I will analyze this ground against the deposition by the first Plaintiff in her two affidavits.Though I am accused of jumping to defensive and highly subjective conclusions, the Plaintiff has failed to mention even one conclusion that I jumped to.
-All the orders that I made on 28/4/2022 are on record and each of them is backed by reasons.
-Was I hostile to the Plaintiffs’ counsel?
+This falls under paragraph 20 (I) (d) of the code of conduct and ethics dated March 20, 2018.None of the other seven circumstances has been raised in this application.I will analyze this ground against the deposition by the first plaintiff in her two affidavits.Though I am accused of jumping to defensive and highly subjective conclusions, the plaintiff has failed to mention even one conclusion that I jumped to.
+All the orders that I made on April 28, 2022 are on record and each of them is backed by reasons.
+Was I hostile to the plaintiffs’ counsel?
 I was not.
 The record will show that I let him plead his case and all the rulings on records are in his favour except the ones aimed at adjourning the case to another day.
-Even going by the Plaintiffs’ own excerpts of the record, it is the Plaintiffs’ counsel who spoke longer than any other person in court on the material date.
-Had I been hostile to him, he would not have spoken for so long.The Plaintiff is right to say that I missed recording her counsel’s oral application for recusal.
-This may be due to the plethora of applications that her counsel made on that day.Did I fail to record everything that the Plaintiffs’ counsel said?
+Even going by the plaintiffs’ own excerpts of the record, it is the plaintiffs’ counsel who spoke longer than any other person in court on the material date.
+Had I been hostile to him, he would not have spoken for so long.The plaintiff is right to say that I missed recording her counsel’s oral application for recusal.
+This may be due to the plethora of applications that her counsel made on that day.Did I fail to record everything that the plaintiffs’ counsel said?
 Yes.
 I failed to do so.
 I am not bound to record every word that is said.
 I record the point.
-If I were to record everything, court proceedings would be full of irrelevancies and repetitions and this would take a very long time.This would defeat the overriding objective of the Civil Procedure Act and Rules which is found in Section 1A (I) of the Civil Procedure Act which is to facilitate the just, expeditious, proportionate and affordable resolution of Civil Disputes governed by the Act.Did I have an insular approach to the matter?
+If I were to record everything, court proceedings would be full of irrelevancies and repetitions and this would take a very long time.This would defeat the overriding objective of the Civil Procedure Act and rules which is found in section 1A (I) of the Civil Procedure Act which is to facilitate the just, expeditious, proportionate and affordable resolution of civil disputes governed by the Act.Did I have an insular approach to the matter?
 No, I did not.
 I listened to the counsel for both sides on the single issue of whether or not the case should be adjourned.I listened even to the irrelevancies that were laid bare in court.
 After listening to both sides, I gave a ruling and gave four reasons.
-It goes without saying that I was acting within my power to reject an application that was not deserved.Instead it was the Plaintiffs’ counsel who had an insular approach to the matter by doing everything that he could to stall the hearing of the case on the material date.It is the Plaintiff whose counsel applied for an adjournment.
+It goes without saying that I was acting within my power to reject an application that was not deserved.Instead it was the plaintiffs’ counsel who had an insular approach to the matter by doing everything that he could to stall the hearing of the case on the material date.It is the plaintiff whose counsel applied for an adjournment.
 The application was dismissed.
 Dismissing an application is not blaming a party.
-It is just one of the duties the court is expected to perform.It is very rude to say that the submissions by the third Defendant’s counsel were contrived.
-Contrived has the following meanings, “forced, planned, labored, strained, artificial, elaborate, unnatural or overdone.
-The submissions by that particular counsel were precise and well founded.Did I interrupt the Plaintiffs’ counsel?
+It is just one of the duties the court is expected to perform.It is very rude to say that the submissions by the third defendant’s counsel were contrived.
+Contrived has the following meanings, 'forced, planned, labored, strained, artificial, elaborate, unnatural or overdone.
+The submissions by that particular counsel were precise and well founded.Did I interrupt the plaintiffs’ counsel?
 Yes, I did but only when he digressed into irrelevancies.
-Under Section 1A (3) of the Civil Procedure Act, it is provided as follows, 'a party to civil Proceedings or an advocate for such a party is under a duty to assist the court to further the overriding objective of the Act and, to that effect, to participate in the processes of the court and to comply with the directions and orders of the Court”.On 28/4/2022, the Plaintiffs’ counsel would not comply with the direction of the court to cut down on irrelevancies and stick to the issue of why an adjournment should be allowed.
+Under section 1A (3) of the Civil Procedure Act, it is provided as follows, 'a party to civil proceedings or an advocate for such a party is under a duty to assist the court to further the overriding objective of the Act and, to that effect, to participate in the processes of the court and to comply with the directions and orders of the court'.On April 28, 2022, the plaintiffs’ counsel would not comply with the direction of the court to cut down on irrelevancies and stick to the issue of why an adjournment should be allowed.

 16.All the parties to this case have a right to a fair and speedy trial, access to justice and fairness irrespective of their status.
-A lot has been said by the Plaintiff and her counsel about the status of the third Defendant.
-In fact it seems to be the only basis of the current application.Yet the Plaintiff has not adduced even an iota of evidence to prove any favouritism or preferential treatment that he has received from this court.
-The record will clearly show that the court has been very accommodative of the Plaintiffs all through from 15th November, 2021 to 28/4/2022 when all their applications were allowed save the one for adjournment.For the above stated reasons, I find no merit at all in the Plaintiffs’ application dated 4/5/2022.
-I dismiss it with costs to the Defendants.
+A lot has been said by the plaintiff and her counsel about the status of the third defendant.
+In fact it seems to be the only basis of the current application.Yet the plaintiff has not adduced even an iota of evidence to prove any favouritism or preferential treatment that he has received from this court.
+The record will clearly show that the court has been very accommodative of the plaintiffs all through from November 15, 2021 to April 28, 2022 when all their applications were allowed save the one for adjournment.For the above stated reasons, I find no merit at all in the plaintiffs’ application dated May 4, 2022.
+I dismiss it with costs to the defendants.